PG&E wildfire victims sue former management for neglect

 But none of the PG&E shares have been been sold by the trust so far, leaving time for the stock to rebound.

-PG&E’s stock price was hovering around $11.30 on Wednesday.
+PG&E’s stock price was hovering between $11.30 and $11.40 during Wednesday’s trading.
 The shares have ranged from a low of $3.55 to $25.19 during the past two tumultuous years.
 “I am still optimistic that we will get to the mark” intended for the PG&E stock, Pitre told The Associated Press.

 The complaint against PG&E’s former executives and board members seeks to tie them to acts for which the utility has already accepted.